 —————————————————————————————————————————————–

-Once we got to Agra, we made our way to our hotel, settled in, then ventured out to see the famous Taj Mahal.
+Once I got to Agra, I made our way to the hotel, settled in, then ventured out to see the famous Taj Mahal.
 The Taj Mahal was just as impressive as it was hyped to be, this is a definite must visit if ever in India!
-Also another bucket list item for us, so we were excited to have been able to check this one off as well!
+Also another bucket list item for me, so I was excited to have been able to check this one off as well!

 Taj Resorts